April 4, 2024

 Instructions

-• Pan fry the bacon in sections being sure not to overcrowd the pan.
-Remove the bacon and give it a rough chop.
-Save for later.
+• Pan-fry the bacon in sections over medium heat, being careful not to overcrowd the pan.
+Remove the bacon and roughly chop it.
+Save it for later use.

-• Remove 3/4 of the bacon grease and reserve it for later.
-In the remaining bacon grease sauté onions with a pinch of salt.
-Cook for 5-7 minutes until onions have sweated out and are translucent.
+• Remove 3/4 of the bacon grease and reserve it for later use.
+In the remaining bacon grease, sauté the onions with a pinch of salt.
+Cook for 4-6 minutes until the onions have sweated out and become soft.

 RATE + REVIEW What did you think of this recipe?